Nice to meet you.

 What I dislike about Webex Events & Webinars:

-• While Webex Events & Webinars is generally reliable, I’ve run into the occasional bug, like delays in screen sharing or minor audio hiccups, which can be frustrating during live events.
+• While Webex Events & Webinars is generally reliable, I’ve run into the occasional bug, like delays in screen sharing or minor audio hiccups, which isn't ideal during live events.

 • It’s not the most lightweight platform, and I’ve noticed it can slow things down on older systems or when running multiple apps simultaneously.